GOKOP/static-blog-gen/README.md

 - rolling blog page
 - post index
 - separately written main page
+- if using git to keep track of the md files, the script reads dates (and edit dates) from commits

 This isn't the final state of this script, but I don't plan any breaking changes.
 If you like minimal websites and are a bit weird, this is probably a tool for you.